 Whenever I face this question, I recall the picture of Mahadeva Sastri.

-Translator’s Note: This forms part of the iconic D.V.
+This episode is part of the iconic D.V.
 Gundappa’s series of pen portraits in the volume titled Hrudaya Sampannaru (People Endowed with a Magnanimous Heart) forming part of his acclaimed Jnapaka Chitrashaale (The Art Gallery of Memories).

 [i] A renowned merchant, businessman, and philanthropist, Rao Bahadur Sajjan Rao (1868-1942) is an inseparable facet of Bangalore’s heritage.
 He built the Subrahmanya Temple near Basavanagudi, a choultry, donated to the Vani Vilas Hospital, and constructed a roundabout, today known as the Sajjan Rao Circle.